1. Doing the Laundry

 - By age six or seven, your child can remove a seedling himself.
 Have him split two fingers apart so the stem of the plant goes between them, then squeeze the outside of the container until the plant comes out.
 If the roots are wound tightly, he should loosen them a few at a time before planting.

-It’s highly probable that your child will, from the bottom of his young pure heart, want to give gifts to his best friends (or crushes, some day).
+Unusual among the many life lessons to teach your child.
+But, it’s highly probable that your child will, from the bottom of his young pure heart, want to give gifts to his best friends (or crushes, some day).
 So why not help him?
 Once you teach him how to wrap gifts, he’s going to make it rain with gifts like a mini Santa Claus!

 You can teach your kids how remove the price tag and find the right container for the gift, whether it’s a paper bag or a box.
 Then, you can also teach them different styles of folding paper.
 Next, you can help them cut paper using scissors, and then stick on tape.